darkquasar/darkquasar.github.io/_posts/2017-10-15-THL02-Events_Threats_Incidents.md

 So far, we've talked about events and IOCs, and we understand that their purpose is to provide visibility on the continuous alterations in the homeostasis of computing systems, such that activity patterns deemed threatening can be located, contained and any damage remediated.
 However, for **something** to happen at all after we successfully detect such damaging patterns, we need to define a new layer of systemic activity whose purpose is essentially *practical*.
 And so we flow naturally into incidents.

 ### Incident
+> "There are no facts, only interpretations.
+And this is also an interpretation" (Friedrich Nietzsche, Notebooks [Summer 1886 – Fall 1887])

 > “The percept is the landscape before man, in the absence of man.”
 (Gilles Deleuze, What is Philosophy?)